comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 ### 3. Edit

 Get inputs (license plate)
+  Steps:
+  1. Check if the arguments are correct
+  2. go to database
+  3. if the license exists then:
+  4. Delete it, and add the new information

 Check arguments and Check if car exists  (ONLY ONE) if not one then show a message to user to enter the right argument

 If one then show a message asking what do you want to edit ? (color, name, model, ect..)